EVERYONE SHOULD HAVE ACCESS TO SUFFICIENT FOOD

 Donations of non-perishable foods such as canned fruits, vegetables, and proteins like tuna are always welcome.
-We also welcome donations of fresh produce, milk, and eggs when there is space in the refrigerator.
+We also welcome donations of fresh produce, milk, and eggs.
 Donating funds for the purchase of healthy food allows us to take advantage of the best prices so that more people can benefit.

 Open Mondays and Thursdays after the 7th day of the month.
-Distribution takes place between 1:30 pm and 3:30 pm.
-Numbers are given to members as of noon and registrations take place during this waiting period.
-The food bank is open until 6 pm on the last Thursday of every month.
+Registration takes place from noon to 1:15 p.m.
+Numbers are given to members from noon and distribution takes place between 1:30 p.m. and 3:30 p.m..
+The food bank is open until 6:00 p.m. on the last Thursday of every month.

-A home delivery service for individuals with reduced mobility is also available with presentation of a reference from the CLSC or another organization.
+A home delivery service for individuals with reduced mobility is also available with presentation of a reference from a doctor or social worker.